You are no longer required to follow these guidelines. We encourage you to use these guidelines as they are still useful in some settings.

 There’s limited scientific research on singing and playing of wind and brass instruments as it relates to COVID.
-But, several groups around the world are working on this.
-We know there is risk associated with these activities.
+But, several groups around the world continue to work on this.
+We know there’s risk associated with these activities.
 We have tools to manage that risk, even if we cannot eliminate it.

 What you need to know about the spread of COVID-19

-- the number of people you are in contact with increases; and
+- number of people you’re in contact with increases;

-- the time you spend in contact with them lengthens.
+- time you spend in contact with them lengthens;

 This illustration gives some examples of different risk levels.
 Green means low risk, orange means medium risk and red means high risk.